Notification Process for Brief Absences for Medical or Personal Reasons

 Student Visitor: A student visitor is defined as any current Elizabethtown College student (commuter or resident, full or part-time) who visits or stays overnight in a residence hall to which he/she has not been assigned.

 A current EC student who wishes to visit or stay overnight in a residential facility other than the one to which he/she is assigned, must also register with Campus Security.
 A valid Elizabethtown College ID must be presented to Campus Security in order to obtain a guest pass.
-A student must have approval from any and all roommates prior to inviting a visitor.
-A student’s privilege to have a visitor is, in all cases, superseded by the roommate’s right to the uninterrupted use of the room.
+A student must have approval from any and all roommates prior to inviting a student visitor.
+A student’s privilege to have a visitor is, in all cases, subject to their roommates’ assent.

 Harassment, bullying and intimidation complaints of a non-sexual nature where either the Complainant or Respondent are students will be resolved through the Student Conduct Process.